-International Schools CyberFair, now in its 18th year, is an award-winning, authentic learning program used by schools and youth organizations around the world.
-Students conduct research about their local communities and then publish their findings on the World Wide Web.
-Recognition is given to schools for the best projects in each of eight categories: local leaders, businesses, community organizations, historical landmarks, environment, music, art, and local specialties.
+International CyberFair, now in its 29th year, is an award-winning, authentic learning program used by schools and youth organizations around the world.
+Students conduct research about their local communities and use digital media to publish their findings online.
+Recognition is given to the best projects in each of eight categories: local leaders, businesses, community organizations, historical landmarks, environment, music, art, and local specialties.

-This White House endorsed program encourages youth to become ambassadors for their own local communities by working collaboratively with community members and using technology tools to publish a Web site that displays what they have learned.
-The annual contest has involved more than 2.5 million students from 45,500 schools across 115 countriesand is considered the longest running international cyber event of its kind.
+This White House endorsed program encourages youth to become ambassadors for their own local communities by working collaboratively with community members and using technology tools to publish a website or create a video that displays what they have learned.
+The annual contest has involved more than 5.5 million students from 50,000 schools across 115 countriesand is considered the longest running international online event of its kind.

 Competition judging also takes place online.
-Students evaluate each others projects by using a Web-based evaluation tool designed by Global SchoolNet.
-The top forty entries are reviewed by international judges, to determine the winners.
-Winners of International Schools CyberFair are announced each Spring at a event that is global in itself, with hundreds of schools participating via Internet.
+Students evaluate each others projects using a web-based evaluation tool (rubric) designed by Global SchoolNet.
+The top forty entries are reviewed by international judges to determine the best educational projects.
+Winners of International CyberFair are announced each Spring at a event that is global in itself, with hundreds of schools participating via Internet.

 History of CyberFair Themes: